widjaja0/cse15l-lab-report/week3 - lab2/week-3-lab-report-2.md

 `Screenshot 2:` <br>
 ![/add-message 2](image-5.png)

-> Which methods in your code are called?
+> Which methods in this code are called?

 ```java
 url().getPath(), String.contains(), url.getQuery(),